“Your body tells the family story”

 “The Greater Soul moves in only one direction, and that is to bring into union that which has been made separate.”
 Bert Hellinger

-Most therapists look at issues presenting within a client on a personal basis, such as ‘what does the client need to change, integrate, realign within themselves for this issue to be resolved?’.
+Most therapists look at issues presenting within a client on a personal basis.
+For example; ‘what does the client need to change, integrate, realign within themselves for this issue to be resolved?’.

-A Family Constellations facilitator, to bring to light the entanglement, looks beyond the individual or person, engaging systemic thinking to look in the direction to which the symptom points (in this case panic attacks) within the family system.
+A Family Constellations facilitator, to bring to light the entanglement, looks beyond the individual or person.
+They engage systemic thinking to look in the direction to which the symptom points (in this case panic attacks) within the family system.

 An indicator that a client’s presenting issue is systemic is that the symptom or issue persists no matter what interventions are applied.
 The dynamic is: ‘I have this symptom and I don’t want it’, and the family soul says ‘that is how it is’ until this is acknowledged.